-Parents/carers will be contacted by school if their child is late more than 3 times in one half term by phone and by letter • If lateness persists, the head will follow the matter up with the LA.
+Parents/carers will be contacted by school if their child is late more than 3 times in one half term by phone and by letter.
+If lateness persists, the head will follow the matter up with the Attendance and Inclusion Officer from the LA..
 Further action will be decided in partnership with the school.
+If persistent lateness continues the support for a parent will be formalised and enforcement can be considered.